 Follow up note: The company in question released their earnings and fell 20% the following day.

-Crunching the numbers, any client who had entered into the 7% trade, as promoted, would be at least 10% down in their position, and it would be my guess that most of those traders who continue holding on, in the belief the share price would recover, may wear more pain.
-Very different from what perhaps they were expecting on entering the trade and why it is so important to be able to crunch the numbers accurately.
+Crunching the numbers, any client who had entered into the 7% trade, as promoted, would be at least 10% down in their position.
+And it would be my guess that most of those traders continue holding on.
+In the belief the share price would recover, may wear more pain.
+Very different from what perhaps they were expecting on entering the trade.
+And why it is so important to be able to crunch the numbers accurately.

 Matthew Brown – US Stocks & Options specialist